polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 type RegionId = [u8; 32];
 ```

-The `RATE_DENOMINATOR = 5040` is used to provide a fixed reference point for block frequency.
-It is sufficiently large as to allow blocks to come fairly infrequently, at a minimum of 8.4 hours with a numerator of 1, but not so large as to be unwieldy.
-5040 is deliberately chosen as a [highly composite](https://en.wikipedia.org/wiki/Highly_composite_number) number, with 60 divisors, including all numbers between 1 and 10.
+The `RATE_DENOMINATOR = 57600` is used to provide a fixed reference point for block frequency.
+It is sufficiently large as to allow blocks to come extremely infrequency (~once per week with a numerator of 1) but not so large as to be unwieldy in 64-bit integers.
+57600 is deliberately chosen, very composite number.
 This makes it possible to find exact fractions for common desired ratios of the relay-chain block-time such as 1/3, 1/4, 1/5, and so on.
 It also divides cleanly into `28 * DAYS`.

 ### The Regions Pallet